The Power of Ten

 8 Limit the use of the preprocessor to file inclusion and simple macros. (details)

 9 Limit the use of pointers.
-Use no more than one level of dereferencing. (details)
+Use no more than two levels of dereferencing per expression. (details)

-10 Compile with all warnings enabled, and use source code analyzers. (details)
+10 Compile with all warnings enabled, and use one or more source code analyzers. (details)